 When with your pup on the trail, it’s important to remember that not everyone shares the same love for dogs that you may.
 In fact, some people may have a fear of dogs.
 When passing other hikers, be sure to alert them if you’re approaching from the rear.
 If another hiker is approaching you, it’s best to have your pooch sit and wait while they pass.
 That keeps most people happy.

 2. Follow Leash Laws

 While there may be some nature preserves or parks that allow for your dog to be off-leash, not all will, and it is important to pay attention to the rules regarding leashes when hiking.
 If your four-legged friend is supposed to stay on leash, chances are it’s for their safety.
 Keep your pup leashed when you’re supposed to.

 3. Pick Up After Your Pup

 There are many large impacts that your pooch’s poop can have on the environment.
 In particular, wildlife exposed to dog poop can pick up parasites or diseases that are present in the poop, affecting an entire population of wild animals.
 Plus, it’s a considerate thing to do.
-Bring some biodegradable poop bags and pick up after your pup because no one wants to step in that.
+Bring some eco-friendly poop bags and pick up after your pup because no one wants to step in that.

 Hiking Gear Your Dog Should Have